Effective Online Exam Proctoring by Combining Lightweight Face Detection and Deep Recognition: Evaluation

 \subsection{The Performance and Accuracy of Face Detection Algorithms in Real-time Exam Monitoring}

-In this section, we evaluate the performance and accuracy of \name's real-time component when leveraging two mainstream face detection algorithms for online exam monitoring.
+To assess the practical effectiveness of \name's real-time proctoring module, we conducted a comprehensive evaluation of two widely-used face detection algorithms, i,e, Haar-cascade and DCNNs, under realistic online exam conditions.

-\textbf{Experimental Setup.} We collected real-world online exam data with a two-hour video, as illustrated earlier in \myfig~\ref{fig:real-time-1} and \ref{fig:real-time-2} (see \mysec\ref{sec:realtime}).
-To test this exam video, we setup two versions of \name's real-time \name components --- one uses traditional haar-cascade face detector while the other implements the modern DNN face detector.
-Except using different face detection algorithms, there is no other difference in the rest of component code and running environment.
-These two versions of real-time monitoring are available in \url{https://vprlab.github.io/iexam/} (for the default DNN version) and \url{https://vprlab.github.io/iexam/haar/} (for the haar-cascade version).
+\textbf{Experimental Setup.} We collected data from an actual online exam session, resulting in a two-hour video featuring the Zoom gallery view.
+For this experiment, we implemented two versions of \name's real-time monitoring system: one using the traditional Haar-cascade face detector, and the other employing a modern DCNN-based detector.
+Apart from the face detection module, all other components and settings, including browser environment and platform configurations, remained identical.

-\textbf{Detection Performance.} We measure the runtime performance of face detection according to the face detection times of the same students.
-As shown in \myfig\ref{fig:real-time}, haar-cascade is able to detect around two times more faces under the same frequency of video frames.
-This indicates that DNN has a slower detection rate than the haar-cascade method, which is because DNN requires more time for the inputs to go through the neural network layers.
-Although DNN takes two times longer to process the image, it can detect the location of the face with higher accuracy.
-This is because DNN is a learning method, not feature-based, and will lead to more accuracy than haar-cascade method when someone covers the eyes with sunglasses or tilts the head to a side.

-\textbf{Detection Accuracy.} We manually sampled from a two-hour video and intercepted 50 frames of view for simple random sampling.
-By using the same face, we can find that DNN gets around 90\% accuracy in \myfig\ref{fig:real-time-accuracy}, which is much higher than haar-cascade method and is capable of adapting twisted head and certain angles of face rotation scenes.
-Besides, we also observe that haar-cascade cannot detect a face when the face is too close to the webcam or generates wrong face location, which is the main reason that we discard this quick detection approach.